ruibin-wang/PDE-code/README.md

 # PDE-code

-use the forth ordered PDE to generate the high-speed train head
+use the forth ordered PDE to generate the parameterized high-speed train head